domalab/ha-actronair-neo/docs/developer/architecture.md

 - **Device information** is stored for quick startup
 - **User preferences** are stored for persistence across restarts

+## Development Tools

+The integration includes several utility tools to help with development and troubleshooting:

+- **API Explorer**: A command-line tool for interacting with the ActronAir Neo API
+- **API Documentation**: Detailed documentation of the API structure and endpoints
+- **Diagnostics Generator**: Tool to generate system diagnostics reports

+These tools are located in the `utils/` directory of the repository.
+See the [Utility Tools](utility_tools.md) page for more information.

 ## Next Steps

 - [API Reference](api_reference.md): Detailed documentation of the API client
 - [Contributing Guide](contributing.md): How to contribute to the integration
 - [Testing Guide](testing.md): How to test the integration
+- [Utility Tools](utility_tools.md): Tools for API exploration and diagnostics